World Chefs: Tyler Florence makes case for fresh food in new book

-NEW YORK American celebrity chef Tyler Florence tackles the challenge of inspiring healthy eating in his new book, "Fresh," using simple recipes with fresh, sustainable ingredients and vibrant flavors.
+NEW YORK, March 12 American celebrity chef Tyler Florence tackles the challenge of inspiring healthy eating in his new book, "Fresh," using simple recipes with fresh, sustainable ingredients and vibrant flavors.

 "Fresh" is the latest book by the 41-year-old owner of the Wayfare Tavern in San Francisco, which critics have praised for its modern American cuisine.